yeehawgit/MGT6033-AUD/Week 4/4A demo questions.md

 C. Always True
 D. Only True if all groups are non-empty

-9. **(Hard, Select all that apply):** In the email extraction demo, why might an address like “@twitter_handle” not be matched by the regular expression?
+9. **(Hard):** In the email extraction demo, why might an address like “@twitter_handle” not be matched by the regular expression?
 A. It is missing the mailbox part before the @
 B. The domain part is incomplete
 C. The suffix is missing or invalid
 D. All of the above

 10. **(Hard)** Why is a raw string (e.g., `r"pattern"`) often used when defining regex patterns in Python?
-A. It allows Python to parse special characters
+A. It allows Python to parse mixed data types
 B. It prevents Python from interpreting backslashes
 C. It changes the regex to case-insensitive
 D. It enables multi-line matching